Beaver Tales from Unexpected Wildlife Refuge, February 2022

 Simple ways to help the Refuge

-Do not forget that your used or unwanted vehicle can provide funds to us through the CARS vehicle donation program .
+Your unwanted vehicle, another way to help the Refuge CARS vehicle donation program .
 CARS will accept any vehicle, running or non-running, and offer free towing throughout the United States.
 Once they have processed and sold the vehicle, they will donate a majority of the proceeds directly to the Refuge.

 Take action to help wildlife everywhere